 Yes, this can affect a healthy work life balance too!
 When you run your own business and possess the freedom to work when and where you choose, personal relationships can come under strain.
 Unfortunately not everyone is prepared to listen when you tell them how you worked all weekend to allow yourself a couple of hours or a full-day off during the week while they’re at work.
 This unnecessary guilt will not do you any favours!
 If you just so happen to make your work life look easy to those around you then well done to you!
 Because behind every savvy purchase or mid-week day off, is a great deal of hard work that nobody gets to see.

-I’ve met so many amazing people since starting a business but I’ve also had to let others go.
+I’ve met so many amazing people since starting my business but I’ve also had to let others go.
 This seems to be a story I hear often among business owners.
 Don’t ever be afraid of dreaming big, earning a generous income or taking time off at an unconventional time, just because you don’t want to make people feel bad.
 Obviously there are ways that you can be tactful about certain matters.
 But don’t let your life suffer just to ease the conscience of somebody who refuses to put in any effort to improve their own life.
 If you need a day off in the middle of the week, take it.
 If a healthy new lifestyle would benefit your productivity levels and concentration – try it!
 If you feel like treating yourself to something luxurious at the end of the month, it doesn’t mean “you’ve changed”, it means you’ve bettered your life to be able to reward yourself occasionally.

 Waking Up and Going to Bed On the Same Day…What a Treat!